tytydraco/yessleep/out/Coming_Right_Up.md

 It’s been a year since then, and as funny as it may sound, I do now hold a slight irrational fear of fast-food restaurants.
 It’s just… I was only a second away from being immolated, and I didn’t even know it.

-So now, whenever I’m in a McDonald’s or any fast-food joint at that, I always make sure that the hissing I hear from the back are the grills and fryers.
+So now, whenever I’m in any fast-food joint, I always make sure that the hissing I hear from the kitchen are that of grills and fryers.

 And not the final act of a man on the end of his line.